tcltk/tcl/doc/markdown/StdChannels.md

 The public API procedures dealing directly with standard channels are [Tcl\_GetStdChannel][GetStdChan] and [Tcl\_SetStdChannel][GetStdChan].
 Additional public APIs to consider are [Tcl\_RegisterChannel][OpenFileChnl], [Tcl\_CreateChannel][CrtChannel] and [Tcl\_GetChannel][OpenFileChnl].

-# Initialization of tcl standard channels
+# Initialization of Tcl standard channels

 Standard channels are initialized by the Tcl library in three cases: when explicitly requested, when implicitly required before returning channel information, or when implicitly required during registration of a new channel.